Who says you have to work until you’re 65?

 When your FIRE ratio reaches 100%, pop the champagne cork because you’re financially independent.
 You can retire and never work another day if you like.
 Or you can keep working, either in your current career or a fun, low-stress second career.

-I also like to track my net worth through Personal Capital, though I acknowledge that it’s largely a vanity metric.
+I also like to track my net worth through the budgeting app YNAB, though I acknowledge that it’s largely a vanity metric.
 For financial independence, your net worth is only as relevant as its ability to generate ongoing income for you.

 Look for ways to reduce risk in your stock investment portfolio as you get closer to retiring, regardless of your age.